amrosman2022/Advanced-ToolBox-for-LaunchDarkly/README.md

 # Advanced-Search-for-LD
- es_main.py is the entry point for the backend index.html is the entry point for the front end
+es_main.py is the entry point for the backend<br>
+index.html is the entry point for the front end overview video